 |

-for 32 miles through this area, and the trail passes in and out of the
+through this area, and the trail passes in and out of the Southern

-Southern Nantahala Wilderness.
+Nantahala Wilderness.
 You can use the AT to complete trail loops.
+Over 16

 The trailhead is signed to show the designated users.
 Primitive camping